szbrooks2017/threejs_foundations/README.md

 [03-transform-objects](/03-transform-objects/) - Explores how to manipulate Vector3 objects.

 [04-animation](/04-animations/) - Showcases different ways to run an animation loop or call a third party libary one.

+[05-cameras](/05-cameras/) - Dives into the different type of cameras and use cases, as well as how to control them to build 3D scenes.